 I do not hold the view that any scholarly request for access to government records necessitates a fee waiver by a public body.
-As in the circumstances of the present inquiry, an applicant must make a reasonable and reasoned effort to demonstrate why a specific request merits a fee waiver for reasons such as the fact, to cite the Act itself, that "the record relates to a matter of public interest, including the environment or public health or safety."
+I am also aware of the possibility of academic applicants securing outside funding in connection with such requests for access to records from public bodies.
+As in the circumstances of the present inquiry, an applicant must make a reasonable and reasoned effort to demonstrate why a specific request merits a fee waiver for reasons such as the fact that, to cite the Act itself, "the record relates to a matter of public interest, including the environment or public health or safety."
 In this inquiry, I find that the applicant has met his burden of proof on this point.
-Establishing an Archive is a particularly useful way to serve the public interest, since such a variety of communities, from First Nations, to local communities, and forest companies, can use it.
+Establishing an archive is a particularly useful way to serve the public interest, since such a variety of communities, from First Nations, to local communities, and forest companies, can use it.